iMazing Review 2026: Honest iTunes Alternative for Backups

 #Bottom line

 For backup hygiene and message archiving, buy the $44.99 Universal license.
-It’s the right pick for the legal, IT, and personal-archive use cases we tested.
+It’s the right pick for legal, IT, and personal-archive use cases, where the ability to browse a backup, restore a single item, and export an iMessage thread to clean PDF or CSV matters far more than music or ringtone tools.

 For music workflow or a ringtone maker, pick AnyTrans.
 For iOS recovery on a stuck device, choose iCareFone.